schombert/Fif/docs/safety_semantics.md

 ### Returning "by value"

 To represent returning a structure "by value" in the pseudo-language, the function nominally returns void and takes a 𝒹ptr⟪...⟫ as a parameter.
 By the rules of 𝒹ptr consumption (not described in this section), the function is responsible for constructing a value in the location pointed to and starting the lifetime of the object.
 In the calling context, the compiler would convert the 𝒹ptr⟪...⟫ used in the function call into an 𝓁ptr⟪...⟫, thereby making the returned value available after the call has completed.
+(This process is usually what returning a structure "by value" is compiled into.)
+When discussing specific functions in this document, this verbose form of "return by value" is used.
+However, sometimes it is necessary to speak generally about functions returning what *could* be a structure.
+In those cases it is left to the reader to transform the function in question into the form described above if necessary.

 ### Trivial destruction, moves, and construction